 Foods to Avoid for People with Braces

-Certain foods that are chewy such as bagels, hard rolls and licorice should be avoided.
-Crunchy foods such as popcorn, ice cubs and chips also may pose a threat.
+Certain foods that are chewy such as bagels, hard rolls, and licorice should be avoided.
+Crunchy foods such as popcorn, ice cubs, and chips also may pose a threat.
 Sticky foods like caramels and chewing gum are not a good idea for people with braces.
 It is also a good idea to avoid hard foods such as nuts and candy as they may cause damage.
 It is also very important to be careful of foods that you have to bite into such as corn on the cob, apples, and carrots.

-It is also a bad idea to chew on hard things like pens, pencils or fingernails as this can damage the braces as well.
+It is also a bad idea to chew on hard things like pens, pencils, or fingernails as this can damage the braces as well.

-If your braces do become damaged, it will increase your treatment time.
+If your braces become damaged, it will increase your treatment time.
 When your braces are installed, we will give you tips on how to eat the foods you love without causing damage to your braces.

 General Soreness Associated with Braces

 After your braces are put on, you may feel general soreness in your mouth.
 In addition, your teeth may be tender to biting pressures for three to five days.
-If the pain and tenderness is severe, take Tylenol or whatever medication you would normally take for a headache or similar pain.
-Until your mouth becomes accustomed to the braces, your lips, cheeks and tongue may also become irritated.
-This sensitivity can last for one to two weeks as your lips, cheeks and tongue become accustomed to the surface of the braces.
+If the pain and tenderness are severe, take Tylenol or whatever medication you would normally take for a headache or similar pain.
+Until your mouth becomes accustomed to the braces, your lips, cheeks, and tongue may also become irritated.
+This sensitivity can last for one to two weeks as your lips, cheeks, and tongue become accustomed to the surface of the braces.
 There are methods to alleviate the discomfort caused by braces.
-Wax can be used on the braces and rinsing your mouth with a warm salt-water mouthwash can also help.
+Wax can be used on the braces and rinsing your mouth with warm salt-water mouthwash can also help.
 We will show you how to apply wax to the braces and give you instructions on making a salt-water mouthwash.